General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: General quantum correlation from the nonreality of Kirkwood-Dirac quasiprobability over orthonormal product bases

-$0\le\theta_{A}\le\pi$, $0\le\eta_{A}\le 2\pi$.
-Inserting all the above ingredients into the one-sided nonclassical correlation $C_A^{\mathcal{Q}}[\varrho_{AB}]$ of Eq. (\ref{one-sided w-nonclassical correlation}), we obtain
+$\theta_{a_1}\in[0,\pi]$, $\eta_{a_1}\in[0,2\pi)$.
+Inserting all the above ingredients into the one-sided nonclassical correlation of Eq. (\ref{one-sided KD nonclassical correlation}), we obtain

-See Appendix \ref{computation of w-nonclassical correlation for two qubits} for the detailed derivation of the above trigonometric function that has to be optimized, i.e., maximized over the parameters $(\alpha_A,\alpha_B,\beta_A,\beta_B)$ and then followed by choosing the minimum over $(\theta_A,\eta_A)$.
+The sign `$\sim$' denotes that the result is obtained numerically.
+We show in the next section that the above value in fact maximizes the one-sided KD nonclassical correlation for pure two-qubit state.

-Next, as an example of a separable state with a nonvanishing one-sided w-nonclassical correlation, we consider the Werner state for $2\times 2$ dimension:
+Next, as an example of a separable mixed state with a nonvanishing KD nonclassical correlation, we consider the Werner state for $2\times 2$ dimension \cite{Werner state}:

 It is known that the above Werner state is separable for $p<1/3$.
-The one-sided w-nonclassical correlation can be straightforwardly computed to get, noting Eq. (\ref{one-sided w-nonclassical correlation for two maximally entangled qubits state}),
+The one-sided nonclassical correlation can be straightforwardly computed to get, noting Eq. (\ref{one-sided KD nonclassical correlation for two maximally entangled qubits state}),

-where the first equality is obtained directly from the definition in Eq. (\ref{one-sided w-nonclassical correlation}).
-Hence, it is nonvanishing even in the regime when the Werner state is separable.
-We note that the above value of the w-nonclassical correlation for the Werner state is equal to the square root of the geometric discord based on Hilbert-Schmidt distance \cite{Dakic discord and remote state preparation}.
+where the first equality is obtained directly from the definition in Eq. (\ref{one-sided KD nonclassical correlation}).
+Hence, it is nonvanishing in the regime $p<1/3$ when the Werner state is separable.
+We note that the above value of the one-sided KD nonclassical correlation for the Werner state is equal to the square root of the geometric discord based on Hilbert-Schmidt distance \cite{Dakic discord and remote state preparation}.
+Noting Eq. (\ref{the one-sided is less than or equal the two-sided}), for the above Werner state, the two-sided KD nonclassical correlation is thus larger than or equal to $p$.

+Let us make further remark.
+We have argued in the previous work \cite{Agung KD-nonreality coherence} that the term inside the infimum in Eqs. (\ref{one-sided KD nonclassical correlation}) or (\ref{two-sided KD nonclassical correlation}) can be used as a quantifier of coherence relative to an orthonormal basis.
+For example, the following quantity:

+is a faithful quantifier of coherence of $\varrho_{AB}$ relative to the orthonormal product basis $\{\ket{a_1,b_1}\}$, called KD coherence, satisfying certain desirable requirements.
+The two-sided KD nonclassical correlation of Eq. (\ref{two-sided KD nonclassical correlation}) can thus be expressed as